 Although this recipe makes a gallon of yogurt, you can really make as much or as little as you want.
 I like to make a gallon at once so I don’t have to repeat the process for a while.

-I buy whole milk from Kalona, which makes organic, grass-fed, non-homogenized dairy products.
+I buy organic, grass-fed, non-homogenized whole milk for this recipe.
 Raw milk would also work, but I pay $13.20/gallon for raw milk here so I only use it for my kefir.
 Any other type of commercial milk will work as well, of course, but I’d see if you can possibly find/afford grass-fed milk as your yogurt will have a lot more nutrients than if you make it with grain-fed milk.

 If for whatever reason you don’t want to heat your milk in jars, you can simply heat it in a pot instead.
 I prefer the jar method because you don’t have to stir the milk while’s it heating to prevent it from adhering to the bottom of the pot.
 (In my experience that stuck on milk is ridiculously hard to clean off.)